 This bill would add an expiration date to Section 218.8, stating that it would only apply to contracts entered into before January 1, 2026.
 For contracts entered after that date, it would add a new Section 218.9, which would make director contractors liable for "indebtedness for the performance of labor described in subdivision (b) of Section 8024 of the Civil Code, incurred by a subcontractor.
-A "direct contractor" would be a contractor that has a direct contractual relationship with tan owner or any other person or entity engaging contractors or subcontractors on behalf of an owner.
+A "direct contractor" would be a contractor that has a direct contractual relationship with an owner or any other person or entity engaging contractors or subcontractors on behalf of an owner.
+The direct contractor's liability would be limited to payments for labor required by the subcontractor's agreement with the laborer or the subcontractor's collective bargaining agreement with a labor organization representing the laborer.